Successfully selling on Amazon: These 10 commandments every seller should know!

 Conclusion: Success on Amazon is more than just SEO!

 Setting up one’s assortment on Amazon, doing some SEO optimization, and then hoping for a lot of traffic – that definitely does not work!
-Selling successfully on Amazon as an online retailer is work, as the shipping giant consistently focuses on the user’s shopping experience and demands the same customer orientation from its Marketplace sellers, whether in shipping, service, or goodwill policies.
+Selling successfully on Amazon as an online retailer is work, as the shipping giant consistently focuses on the user’s shopping experience and demands the same customer orientation from its Marketplace sellers, whether it be in shipping, service, or goodwill policies.

 Poor seller performance is punished by the algorithm faster with bad rankings than most providers would like.
 However, those who adhere to the rules of the game, improve their SEO optimization, and engage in marketing outside of the Amazon cosmos can benefit from the structures of the shipping giant and be successful and profitable in the long term.